santicalcagno/blog/content/posts/reinvent-2022/index.md

 ### [Build scalable multi-tenant databases with Amazon Aurora (DAT318)](https://www.youtube.com/watch?v=tWRhDxcMLYo)

-I asked the speaker why they didn't opt for DMS for the migration process, the answer was that their DBAs had (presumably much more) experience with standard MySQL tooling.
+I asked the speaker why they didn't opt for DMS for the migration process, the answer was that their DBAs had (presumably much more) experience with standard MySQL tooling